NCCA Accreditation Process and Resources

 Use the arrows next to the various sections of this webpage to access information about the application process, first steps, resources, and the maintenance and renewal processes.

-Eligibility: A certification program may apply for accreditation after one year of assessment administration or administration to at least 500 candidates using the current assessment mechanism, whichever comes first.
+Eligibility: A certification program may apply for accreditation after one year of exam administration or administration to at least 500 candidates using the current assessment, whichever comes first.

 Be sure to take these first steps:

 Read and review the the NCCA Standards for the Accreditation of Certification Programs.

 - The accreditation application requires applicants to provide written explanations and supporting evidence of their program's compliance with the NCCA Standards.

 - This is a tool for your own evaluation purposes and is not to be submitted to the NCCA as part of the application process.
 The NCCA self-assessment checklist is available to help you to gauge your program's readiness to apply for accreditation.